Creep Catchers

-Creep Catchers are non-affiliated individuals and groups who attempt to prevent child sexual abuse by posing as minors, using chat rooms and dating sites to lure adults willing to meet the minor for sex, and then exposing the adult by publicly posting videos of the ensuing confrontation.
-Creep Catchers offer the opportunity to make a public statement (a confession and explanation is encouraged) before posting the video and chat logs to a central website and various social media.
-Cooperative suspects are typically lectured to in relative privacy, while belligerents or those with particularly explicit conversations are loudly shamed and profanely ridiculed.
-Public and official reactions to groups of Creep Catchers have been mixed, with some supporting the intent of preventing abuse and others noting dangers of vigilantism by untrained public.
-In 2017, Vice.com produced Age of Consent, a full-length documentary film following Toronto resident Justin Payne, an independent Creep Catcher unaffiliated with other groups of the movement.

-In posing as underage children to lure and then confront online predators, the modus operandi of the movement bears similarities to Dateline NBCs To Catch a Predator series, but police are not present for the confrontations, which typically happen in public.
+Creep Catchers is a network of Canadian vigilante groups founded by Canadian Dawson Raymond and Ryan Laforge.

 History

-In July 2014, Justin Payne began publicly exposing adults who thought they were meeting minors willing to engage in sex, operating in Mississauga, Ontario.
 Dawson Raymond said he felt inspired to do the same in his city of Calgary, Alberta, naming his group "Creep Catchers."
-Raymond and his partner, Slammington, say they will stop at nothing to keep the children safe when using the Internet.
-As of January 5, 2017, more than 30 Creep Catchers groups have been reported to be operating.
+Raymond founded the group after being released from jail for a break-and-enter conviction.

+An investigation by W5 reported that Creep Catchers have accused people of sexual crimes even when chatlog evidence showed no sexual content.
+The same organization stated that some members of Creep Catchers had criminal convictions, and one served time in federal prison.
+In 2016, a mentally ill woman who was herself a victim of child sexual abuse died by suicide after Creep Catchers accused her of child sex crimes.

 Jonathan Woodward of CTV's W5 documented an investigation into Creep Catchers around the country, featuring Justin Payne, Creep Catchers founder Dawson Raymond, Ryan LaForge of Surrey Creep Catchers and Karl Young (aka Carl Murphy) of the Red Deer Creep Catchers.
 The documentary focused on the unseen side of Creep Catcher members and operations, including the criminal pasts of some members and questioning the possible financial gains of the various "chapters".
 The documentary also featured an interview with Edmonton Police Service ICE Detective Dave Dubnick, who tells the story of how a Creep Catchers group in Lloydminster, Alberta, interfered with an ongoing investigation of a child predator, leading to the man escaping surveillance and, months later, being arrested in Manitoba for molesting a toddler and a baby.